 A) 1470,1490,1510,1530,1550,1570,1590nm

-F-GET-SFP-TR https://thorbroadcast.com/product/10-100-1000mbps-fast-and-gigabit-ethernet-fiber-media-converter-with-sfp.html C) No, unfortunately we did not conduct a study as we do not have enough data.
-This is a relatively low quantity specialty product, we do not have too many failures or RMAs.
+F-GET-SFP-TR https://thorbroadcast.com/product/10-100-1000mbps-fast-and-gigabit-ethernet-fiber-media-converter-with-sfp.html C) No, unfortunately we did not conduct a study, as we do not have enough data.
+This is a relatively low-quantity specialty product, and we do not have too many failures or RMAs.
 I would estimate 1-3% in 3 yearsD) The signal is relatively flat, probably 5dB maximum across the entire spectrum

 E) So, normally we do not produce them in 48V DC.
 We could possibly do it, but it would be costly, and we would need to charge an additional fee for it.
 If you do not require it, I would recommend going with the standard 120-220V AC